• 03 9439 0777

 General Anaesthetic Information

-General anaesthesia is very safe; however, it is important to note that with all procedures involving an anaesthetic does come a degree of risks and complications.
-Although these risks and complications are uncommon, they can still occur.
+General anaesthesia is considered very safe; however, as with any procedure involving anaesthesia, there is always a small risk of complications.
+While these risks are uncommon, they can still occur.

-At Lower Plenty Veterinary Clinic we take all necessary precautions to ensure that our patients will undergo a safe anaesthetic and recovery.
+At Lower Plenty Veterinary Clinic, we take every precaution to ensure a safe anaesthetic experience and smooth recovery for your pet.

 The pre-anaesthetic blood test allows us to check: